 - Construct a temporary construction access off the A43 (left in and left out slip).
-Ultimately the access will comprise a grade separated junction off the A43 which will come into operation during the early phases; - The initial construction works will focus on delivering a route through to the east of the site, east of Northampton Road, to construct the rail freight terminal.
-This will involve a new highway with underpass below the Northampton Road and haul road from the underpass to intermodal area. - Construction of the intermodal terminal. - The first buildings are anticipated to have direct rail links - Thereafter buildings will be constructed at the front of the site (Units 10,12 and 13) and then the remaining plots will follow in the middle/centre of the site.
+Ultimately the access will comprise a grade separated junction off the A43 which will come into operation during the early phases; - The initial construction works will focus on delivering a route through to the east of the site, east of Northampton Road, to construct the intermodal terminal.
+This will involve a new highway with underpass below the Northampton Road and haul road from the underpass to intermodal area. - Construction of the intermodal terminal. - The first buildings are anticipated to have direct rail links - Thereafter buildings will be constructed at the front of the site and then the remaining plots will follow.
+This order of construction will be flexible, however.

-There are significant earthworks required in each phase - to create the required building plateaus and to create landscape screening mounds in a number of locations within the site.
+There are significant earthworks required in each phase (see Appendix 5.3 of the PEIR) - to create the required building plateaus and to create landscape screening mounds in a number of locations within the site.

-Works will also include ecological mitigation, J15.A and minor highways works.
+Works will also include ecological mitigation, J15a and minor highways works.